-2076 Belton Lakeview Park - Belton Lakeview Park consists of 40 acres with 39 picnic units, a boat ramp, a courtesy dock, two playgrounds, two waterborne restrooms, two pavilions, one group use area, paved access roads, and a commercial concession out grant which includes: Franks Marina, and the Dead Fish Grill.
+Belton Lakeview Park - Belton Lakeview Park consists of 40 acres with 39 picnic units, a boat ramp, a courtesy dock, two playgrounds, two waterborne restrooms, two pavilions, one group use area, paved access roads, and a commercial concession out grant which includes: Franks Marina, and the Dead Fish Grill.

-Miller Springs Park - Miller Springs Park has an area of 310 acres of which two (2) acres are developed and maintained as two separate use areas with five (5) picnic shelters, one pair of wood frame restrooms, a paved access road, and moderate day-use visitation primarily for fishing.
+Miller Springs Park - Miller Springs Park has an area of 310 acres of which two (2) acres are developed and maintained as two separate use areas with five (5) picnic shelters, one vault toilet, a paved access road, and moderate day-use visitation primarily for fishing.

-Temple Lake Park - Temple Lake Park has 122 acres of which 55 are developed and contains 60 picnic units, two two-lane boat launch ramps, one pavilion, one beach area, one vault toilet, three (3) water-borne toilets, one courtesy dock, a fishing dock, paved access roads, one playground, and one manned entrance complex.
+Temple Lake Park - Temple Lake Park has 122 acres of which 55 are developed and contains 60 picnic units, two two-lane boat launch ramps, one pavilion, one beach area, one vault toilet, two (2) water-borne toilets, one courtesy dock, a fishing dock, paved access roads, one playground, and one manned entrance complex.